openvinotoolkit/npu_plugin/src/vpux_compiler/docs/generated/dialect/IERT/passes.md

 This pass updates the CNNNetwork entry point function prototype and use user-provided layouts for its operands and results.
 The pass inserts Reorder operations from/to topology layout.
+### `-wrap-into-async-regions`: Wraps layer operations into asynchronous regions
+This pass wraps each IERT layer operation into async region preserving linear execution.